The Miseducation of Cameron Post (film): Plot

 Cameron tries to adapt better to the center routine, exercising with Erin to Christian workout tapes.
-One night while Cameron is having a sexual dream, Erin wakes her up and both girls kiss.
-Erin puts her hand in Cameron's sheets and pants to make love to her.
-Cameron has an orgasm but Erin regrets it and asks Cameron not to tell anyone because she wants to change.
+One night, while Cameron is having a sexual dream, Erin wakes her up, and both girls kiss.
+Erin helps Cameron achieve an orgasm, but then regrets it, asking her not to tell anyone because she wants to change.

 Mark, a disciple who had been expecting to return home shortly, is informed by letter that he must remain at the camp because his father still considers him effeminate.
-In a group session, Mark recites a passage from 2 Corinthians 12.
-He begins to break down, shouting, "When I am weak, I am strong!" until he is forcibly restrained by Dr. Marsh.
-That night, Cameron sees large quantities of blood in one of the bathrooms.
+In a group session, Mark breaks down as he recites a passage from 2 Corinthians 12, shouting, "When I am weak, I am strong!" until he is forcibly restrained by Dr. Marsh.
+That night, Cameron hears yelling and sees large quantities of blood in one of the bathrooms.

-The next morning, Dr. Marsh and Reverend Rick call a meeting, saying that Mark was badly injured during the night and is stable in a hospital.
+The next morning, Dr. Marsh and Reverend Rick call a meeting, saying that Mark was badly injured during the night but is stable in a hospital.
 They do not explain what happened.
 After two of the disciples disrupt the group meeting, the adults hold a series of one-to-one meetings instead.

 During their meeting, Rick tells Cameron that Mark mutilated his own genitals and nearly died before Adam found him.
-Cameron asks why the staff wasn't monitoring Mark more closely; she asks Rick if he and Dr. Marsh have any idea what they are doing.
+She asks why the staff was not monitoring Mark more closely, then she asks him if he and Dr. Marsh have any idea what they are doing.
 Rick does not answer and bursts into tears.

 A government inquiry is launched into Mark's self-mutilation, but the investigator is unwilling to accept Cameron's assertion that God's Promise is inherently emotionally abusive.

-Disillusioned, Cameron, Jane and Adam decide to run away from the camp under cover of an early morning hike.
+Disillusioned, Cameron, Jane, and Adam run away from the camp under the cover of an early morning hike.
 They walk to a nearby road and hitchhike away.

 Production

-In November 2016, it was announced Chloë Grace Moretz, Sasha Lane, John Gallagher Jr., Forrest Goodluck and Jennifer Ehle had all been cast in the film, with Desiree Akhavan directing the film, from a screenplay co-written with Cecilia Frugiuele.
+In November 2016, it was announced that Chloë Grace Moretz, Sasha Lane, John Gallagher Jr., Forrest Goodluck and Jennifer Ehle had all been cast in the film, with Desiree Akhavan directing the film, from a screenplay co-written with Cecilia Frugiuele.
 Michael B. Clark, Alex Turtletaub, Jonathan Montepare and Frugiuele served as producers, with Akhavan and Olivier Kaempfer as executive producers, under their Beachside and Parkville Pictures banners.

-Filming

 Principal photography began in November 2016 in New York State.

 Release

-The film had its world premiere at the Sundance Film Festival on January 22, 2018, where it won the Grand Jury Prize for US Drama, the festival's highest honor.
-Shortly after, FilmRise and Vertigo Releasing acquired US and UK distribution rights to the film, respectively.
+The Miseducation of Cameron Post had its world premiere at the Sundance Film Festival on January 22, 2018, where it won the Grand Jury Prize for US Drama, the festival's highest honor.
+Shortly afterwards, FilmRise and Vertigo Releasing acquired US and UK distribution rights to the film, respectively.
 The film went onto screen at the Tribeca Film Festival on April 22, 2018.

-It was originally scheduled to be released in the United States on August 10, 2018, at the Kaleidoscope Film Festival in Arkansas, however it was pushed forward by a week to August 3, 2018.
+The film was originally scheduled to be released in the United States on August 10, 2018, at the Kaleidoscope Film Festival in Arkansas.
+However, it was pushed forward by a week to August 3, 2018.
 It was scheduled to be released in the United Kingdom on August 31, 2018, but was pushed back to September 7, 2018.